 Social Entrepreneurship and Systemic Change

-- Consider the role of social entrepreneur's vis-à-vis business and government in southern Africa
+- Consider the role of a social entrepreneur vis-à-vis business and government in southern Africa

-- Understand what constitutes systemic and long-lasting social change, and how we can achieve it
+- Understand what constitutes a systemic and long-lasting social change, and how we can achieve it

 - Learn from particularly innovative solutions as case studies